jwang1122/java/ap2021/src/com/huaxia/ap2021/iteration/loop.md

 		7
 		8
 	```
-1. Given nums—a rectangular, two-dimensional array of integers, choose the code to print the entire array.
+1. Given numsâ€”a rectangular, two-dimensional array of integers, choose the code to print the entire array.

 	```java
 		// I.